REAPER v2.1

 Disclaimer

-Red Specter REAPER is designed for authorised security testing, red team operations, and educational purposes only.
-You must have explicit written permission from the system owner before running any REAPER tool against a target.
+REAPER is for authorised security testing, red team operations, and educational purposes only.
+You must have explicit written permission from the system owner before running any REAPER phase against a target.
 Post-exploitation operations carry significant risks including service disruption, data exposure, and persistent access to compromised systems.
 REAPER must only be used against systems you are authorised to test.
 Unauthorised use may violate the Computer Misuse Act 1990 (UK), the Computer Fraud and Abuse Act (US), or equivalent legislation in your jurisdiction.
-The authors accept no liability for misuse or damage resulting from improper use.
+Red Specter Security Research Ltd accepts no liability for misuse.